temenostech/temenos-platform-documentation/docfx_project/home/techguides/deploy-an-update-to-an-existing-environment.md

 ## The environment folder structure after the clone

-Before the 202010 release, the environment binaries' folders were comprised in 9 folders.
-From the 202010 release onwards, after cloning an environment, you can now find dedicated folders for each binaries where you can upload them.
+Before the 202010 Temenos Continous Deployment platform release, the environment binaries' folders were comprised in 9 folders.
+From the 202010 platform release onwards, after cloning an environment, you can now find dedicated folders for each binaries where you can upload them.
 The example below shows what changed:

 - Env Structure before Git Folder Standardization: